Senderowitz-Lab/Arson-Identifier/README.md

 This project is done in cooperation with the DIFS - Arsons laboratory.\
 We aim to classify the spectra measured by DIFS - Arsons lab using GC-MS

-To date, the forensic specialist measures....

 ## Our approach

 We propose the following workflow

-INSERT PIC

 - Synthesize new spectra
 - Preprocess